+- our people;

 - risk management;

-- COVID-19 and business continuity;
+- business continuity;

 - the Legislation Register;

 - governance, policies, procedures and guidelines;

+- ICT;

-- ICT; and
+- security; and

-- finance.
+finance.

 Audit and Risk Committee

 The SMT is supported by the Audit and Risk Committee which brings an external perspective to OPC's operations.
 There are three members on OPC's Audit and Risk Committee.